munsiwoo/christmas-ctf-platform/README.md

 ## How to install?

-I will be uploading Dockerfile soon..
+I will upload Dockerfile soon.